 - 11. Power units may be of any internal combustion design, of limited or series production. - 12.
 Rotary motors will be rated in accordance with rule 503.08. - 13.
 Diesel, external combustion, or gas turbine engines are not eligible. - 14.
-'Green engines' are to be encouraged [with respect to emissions] through incentives determined from time to time by the Formula 1 committee. - 15.
-Engines must be capable of being silenced.
+'Green engines' are to be encouraged [with respect to emissions] through incentives determined from time to time by the Formula 1 committee. - Engines must be capable of being silenced.
 If a particular race organiser requests it for local reasons, rule 504 will be applied and engines must not exceed a maximum decibel rating of 98 +6 db(A) when measured as rule 504.03. - If silencers are required to conform to the maximum noise rating, it is mandatory to have them available at all races.
-Compliance is required for scrutineering clearance.

-- 17. To reduce environmental pollution, running-in of engines at the launch jetty or other specified area, will only be permitted by the Technical Commissioner and, if required by the Technical Commissioner, effective mufflers must be used - 18.
+Compliance is required for scrutineering clearance. - 17.
+To reduce environmental pollution, running-in of engines at the launch jetty or other specified area, will only be permitted by the Technical Commissioner and, if required by the Technical Commissioner, effective mufflers must be used - 18.
 Non-compliance with noise regulations will be financially penalised. - 19.
-New engines will be accepted provided the engine/drive units are submitted for verification, the spirit and letter of the performance target of these rules is respected, and they are freely available to be purchased at a price approved by the F1 Daily Management Committee. - To qualify, the manufacturer must present a complete power-unit assembly for verification by the U.I.M. technical officer or delegate nominated by the F1 Daily Management Committee. - 21.
-Applications for homologation of a new engine, which will include a fully completed homologation form with recognition photographs, must be submitted no later than October 15th of the year preceding the first season of use.
-U.I.M. verification and approval will be completed no later than 6 weeks after receipt of the application. - 22.
-Manufacturer name and colour must be used as homologated. - 23.
+New engines will be accepted provided the engine/drive units are submitted for verification, the spirit and letter of the performance target of these rules is respected, and they are freely available to be purchased at a price approved by the F1 Daily Management Committee. - To qualify, the manufacturer must present a complete power-unit assembly for verification by the UIM technical officer or delegate nominated by the F1 Daily Management Committee. - 21.
+Manufacturer name and colour must be used as homologated. - 22.
 Running production changes will be accepted only once per year for the crankcase / cylinder assemblies, and notification must be received by October 15th of each year.
 Running production changes for all other components may be submitted for approval at any time.
 Legality for use will be considered by the Formula 1 committee, taking into account any affect the change will have on performance.
 If accepted, changes will be effective immediately after approval, and will be conditional that the affected components are freely available at a reasonable price.

-All interested parties will be notified by U.I.M. - 24.
-In the case of an engine proving to be illegal, penalties will be imposed in accordance with rule 406- Penalties
+23. In the case of an engine proving to be illegal, penalties will be imposed in accordance with rule 406- Penalties